Tundun Abiola

-Tundun Abiola a Nigerian lawyer and TV presenter at Arise News.
+Tundun Abiola is a Nigerian lawyer and TV presenter at Arise News.

 Biography

 Abiola was born to businessman and politician, Chief MKO Abiola.

 She identified Sir David Frost, Ruth Benemesia-Opia, Siene Allwell-Brown and Ronke Ayuba as her inspiration.

 She was nominated for the 2021 Nigeria Outlook Women Trailblazer Awards.

 Abiola married Benue State-born Atama Attah at the Claridges Hotel, Mayfair, London, it ended shortly after.